wxg4net/awesome-revelation/README.md

 This is a fork from [revelation](https://github.com/bioe007/awesome-revelation) It is modified from the original revelation.lua for incorperating with awesome 3.5 or later.
 It also have some features.

+**Master branch is only working with awesome master branch** **For current stable version of awesome, 3.5.6, please checkout stable version**

+## Changes since 2014-02-19
 ## Changes since 2014-02-19
 * Now the revlation is able to handle the special clients(float, fullscreen or maximized etc.)
 * When you select an minimized client, the revelation will un-minimized it and then focuse on it.